hwdsl2/setup-ipsec-vpn/docs/bbr.md

 ### Amazon Linux 2

-Amazon Linux 2 provides newer versions of the verified Linux kernel, which can be installed by enabling the "Extras" repository.
+Amazon Linux 2 provides newer versions of the verified Linux kernel, which can be installed from the Extras repository.

-1. Enable the `kernel-ng` Extras repository
+1. Install `kernel-ng` from the Extras repository
    ```bash
    sudo amazon-linux-extras install kernel-ng
    ```